Espiridion Laxa

-Espiridion D. Laxa (December 18, 1929 – September 15, 2009) was a Filipino lawyer and film producer.
-He founded Tagalog Ilang-Ilang Productions and served as an official for several film festivals and associations.
+Espiridion Dising Laxa (December 18, 1929 – September 15, 2009) was a Filipino lawyer and film producer.
+He founded Tagalog Ilang-Ilang Productions & EDL Productions and served as an official for several film festivals and associations.

 Career

 Laxa was a lawyer who was a senior partner at Laxa, Mapile & Associates.
 In the film world he served as an official for the Metro Manila Film Festival, the Philippine Motion Picture Producer Association, the Film Academy of the Philippines, and the Motion Picture Anti-Film Piracy Council Inc.

+Filmography

+This 2 movie productions was distributed and uploaded by OctoArts Films, streaming at YouTube.